Alvinotuya84/expo-livescore-react/README.md

-# Riffle Validation - Offline-First Demo 🚀
+# Validation - Offline-First Demo

 Hey there! 👋 This is a fun little experiment showing how to build an offline-first mobile app with some cool conflict resolution features.
 Think of it as a playground for testing out some interesting ideas about data sync and offline capabilities.